fredkozlowski/fredkozlowski.github.io/_posts/2020-10-11-woodworking.markdown

 This is going to be a guide by a beginner, but hopefully this will be useful to those with even less experience than me.
 When I decided to start building furniture, most of the internet basically said, “unless you have $5000 in tools and a large workshop you may as well just get Ikea furniture.”
 My aim is to clarify that if you want furniture perfect in every way and have a large budget then sure buy a ton of great tools, but if you’re cool with compromises there are ways to get it done on the cheap.

+[This is the guide I used to get started](https://imgur.com/gallery/PfYDg).
+For measuring, I just used a combination of paper that I cut, a pencil, and my old protractor from high school geometry.
+It was a kludge but the results were okay.
+I also recommend watching [this video](https://youtu.be/GZ8fSSKn0Ls) to understand a bit better how dovetails are cut.
+My only other advice is that you want to flatten the wood.
+I had the guy at the lumber yard do it for me but YMMV.

 What motivated me to start making furniture was
 * I have lots of time and not a lot of money now that I’m unemployed
 * I need furniture